 Business Climate Rating

-- Mineral (phosphate, limestone, and clay transformed into clinker) and agricultural (coffee, cocoa, cotton) resources
+- Mining resources (phosphate, limestone and clay transformed into clinker) and agricultural resources (coffee, cocoa, cotton)

-- With the only deep-water port in West Africa (Lomé), Togo has the potential to become a regional hub
+- Has the only deep-water port in West Africa (port of Lomé), potential to become a regional hub

 - Public and private investment in infrastructure

-- Structural reforms underway (public finances, banking system, phosphate, and cotton sectors)
+- Ongoing structural reforms (public finances, banking system, agriculture, phosphate and cotton sectors)

-- Inadequate banking sector soundness; high NPLs ratio (especially in public banks)
+- Poor health of the banking sector; high bad-debt rate (especially in public banks)